possibly/Tetris-1/README.md

 5)Change the ugly looks of the figures.

-6)GET MY LAZY ASS to remove binary files from the history of the project, and attach them to release ONLY!
+6)Remove binary files from the history of the project, and attach them to release ONLY!